![]() |

 (ii) market share, and

-(iii) any other value resulting from future provision of goods
+(iii) any other value resulting from future provision of goods or

-in the ordinary course of business with customers.
+the ordinary course of business with customers.

-In the case of a financial institution, the term "customer-based
+In the case of a financial institution, the term "customer based

 intangible" includes deposit base and similar items.

-or otherwise) in the ordinary course of business with suppliers of goods
+relationships (contractual or otherwise) in the ordinary course of

-or services to be used or sold by the taxpayer.
+business with suppliers of goods or services to be used or sold by

-(e) EXCEPTIONS
+(E) EXCEPTIONS

-For purposes of this section, the term "section 197 intangible" shall not
+For purposes of this section, the term "section 197 intangible"

-include any of the following:
+shall not include any of the following:

 Any interest--